This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Reduce the heat to low and submerge the chicken breasts into the hot sauce.
 Simmer for 3-5 minutes, until the chicken breasts have an internal temperature of 165°F. If you have large, thick chicken breasts, you will need to increase the cooking time by a couple of minutes.

-• Transfer the skillet from the heat, garnish with chopped parsley and
+• Transfer the skillet from the heat, garnish with chopped parsley if desired.

 Notes